Schizotypy: Anhedonia

 Anhedonia, or a reduced ability to experience pleasure, is a feature of full-blown schizophrenia that was commented on by both Kraepelin and Bleuler.
-However, they regarded it as just one among a number of features that tended to characterise the ‘deterioration’, as they saw it, of the schizophrenic's emotional life.
+However, they regarded it as just one among a number of features that tended to characterise the 'deterioration', as they saw it, of the schizophrenic's emotional life.
 In other words, it was an effect, rather than a cause, of the disease process.

 Rado reversed this way of thinking, and ascribed anhedonia a causal role.
-He considered that the crucial neural deficit in the schizotype was an ‘integrative pleasure deficiency’, i.e. an innate deficiency in the ability to experience pleasure.
+He considered that the crucial neural deficit in the schizotype was an 'integrative pleasure deficiency', i.e. an innate deficiency in the ability to experience pleasure.
 Meehl took on this view, and attempted to relate this deficiency to abnormality in the dopamine system in the brain, which is implicated in the human reward system.

 Questionnaire research on schizotypy in normal subjects is ambiguous with regard to the causal role, if any, of anhedonia.
 Nettle and McCreery and Claridge found that high schizotypes as measured by factor 1 (above) scored lower than controls on the introverted anhedonia factor, as if they were particularly enjoying life.

 Various writers, including Kelley and Coursey and L.J. and J.P.
 Chapman suggest that anhedonia, if present as a pre-existent trait in a person, may act as a potentiating factor, whereas a high capacity for hedonic enjoyment might act as a protecting one.

+Evolutionary Perspectives

+Within evolutionary psychology and evolutionary psychiatry, schizotypy is viewed as part of a spectrum of variation potentially maintained by evolutionary trade-offs rather than as purely maladaptive.
+Moderate expressions of schizotypal traits—such as divergent thinking, unusual associations, or social intuition—may have conferred adaptive advantages related to creativity, exploration, or mating success, even though extreme forms can lead to functional impairment or psychosis.
+Hypotheses including sexual selection models, the imprinted brain hypothesis, and life-history theory suggest that schizotypy may represent one pole of an evolved cognitive continuum, balanced by opposite traits such as autism.
+These accounts propose that selection pressures preserved schizotypal traits through their benefits in communication and innovation, offsetting costs at the pathological extreme.

 Weakness of inhibitory mechanisms

 Negative priming

 Negative priming is "the ability of a preceding stimulus to inhibit the response to a subsequent stimulus."
-Individuals diagnosed with schizophrenia or schizotypy exhibit “reduced or abolished NP [negative priming], especially in the presence of positive symptomatology, acute psychosis, high severity of symptoms, and/or lack of medication.”
+Individuals diagnosed with schizophrenia or schizotypy exhibit "reduced or abolished NP [negative priming], especially in the presence of positive symptomatology, acute psychosis, high severity of symptoms, and/or lack of medication."